alercebroker/pipeline/doc/source/database.rst

 2. Database Initialization
 --------------------------
-Database plugins will always read the configuration
+Database plugins will read the configuration you define in the settings.py file of the step.
+In ``settings.py`` inside `STEP_CONFIG`, add `DB_CONFIG` wich should contain your database connection information.

+After defining `DB_CONFIG` you can now initiaize your database.
+To do so, run the `initdb`command as follows

 3. Migrations
 -------------